jlap11/gestabiz/src/prd.md

-# AppointmentPro - Enhanced Product Requirements Document
+# Bookio - Enhanced Product Requirements Document

 ## Core Purpose & Success

-**Mission Statement**: AppointmentPro is a comprehensive, multi-tenant appointment management system that empowers businesses to manage their scheduling, client relationships, and operations efficiently across web, mobile, and browser extension platforms with advanced analytics and automated communications.
+**Mission Statement**: Bookio is a comprehensive, multi-tenant appointment management system that empowers businesses to manage their scheduling, client relationships, and operations efficiently across web, mobile, and browser extension platforms with advanced analytics and automated communications.

 **Success Indicators**:
 - Businesses can manage multiple locations, employees, and services seamlessly